EOSIO/spec-repo/eep-draft_synchronous_calls.md

 ```

 `handle_sync` should fetch the arguments using `get_sync_args`, dispatch it to the appropriate function,
-then use `return_sync` to return the result.
-The transaction aborts if `return_sync` isn't called or
+then use `return_sync` to return the result. `handle_sync` should assert that `function` is known.
+The
-if the contract uses any state-modifying intrinsics (e.g. database modification).
-The transaction also
+transaction aborts if `return_sync` isn't called or if the contract uses any state-modifying intrinsics
-aborts if the contract calls `return_sync` while it's not handling a synchronous call. `return_sync`
+(e.g. database modification).
+The transaction also aborts if the contract calls `return_sync` while it's
-stops execution of the callee.
+not handling a synchronous call. `return_sync` stops execution of the callee.

 ### ABI